 Earlier this year in our blog, we took a look at the top KPIs home healthcare agencies should be monitoring on a regular basis to help ensure a healthy business.
 Today, we want to take a closer look at one of those indicators – profit margin – and delve a little deeper to illustrate just how critical an understanding of this factor is to your home care business.

-As part of our series on key performance indicators we have come across this great tool for more day to day operations.
+As part of our series on key performance indicators (KPIs), we have come across this great tool for more day-to-day operations.
 If you are an agency owner who finds that you do a lot of negotiations with prospective customers, or you are staying competitive by keeping your margins tight, then read on: we have some great insights for you as well.

 Know Your Profit Margins When Negotiating with Clients